Skip to main content

 I have been asked to attend a meeting, what should I do?

-You should contact the AEAWA through [email protected], as soon as you suspect there might be a problem with your employment or disciplinary action may be taken against you.
-The AEAWA will not take any action without your authorisation.
+You should contact the AEAWA as soon as you suspect there might be a disciplinary action presented against you at [email protected].
 If you are called to attend a meeting, you can request to be provided with an agenda to assist with your preparation.

-If you are provided with detailed information/allegations prior to the meeting, we can prepare for the meeting.
-Make sure you seek the AEAWA’s industrial advice before submitting any written materials.
-As an AEAWA member we encourage you to take a delegate with you to the meeting.
+If you are provided with detailed information/allegations prior to the meeting, please send it to the AEAWA as soon as possible so we can help you prepare for the meeting.
+Make sure you seek industrial advice before submitting any written materials.
+As an AEAWA member we encourage you to take a support person with you to the meeting.

 What should I know about the meeting, before I attend?